Reading time: 5 minutes

 The bottom line

 SMSFs trustees are legally obliged to consider insurance cover for each member of their fund as part of preparing their fund’s investment strategy.
 But this doesn’t mean insurance inside your SMSF is compulsory.
-Members may already have an appropriate level of cover outside the fund, though there are benefits that insurance inside your SMSF may provide.
+Members may already have an appropriate level of cover outside the fund, though there are benefits in having insurance inside your SMSF.

 The information contained in this article is general in nature.
 It’s best to seek independent professional advice to determine whether your SMSF should take out insurance cover that’s appropriate for the specific needs and circumstances of your members as well as any tax implications.